SHASWOTOROY/SHASWOTOROY/README.md

 💡 &nbsp; I'm a software developer and researcher, working on production of trading applications using the various languages. \
 💻 &nbsp;I'm currently learning DSA and practice CP\
 🎓&nbsp;I am studying on AIUB.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
-✉️ &nbsp;You can email me at shaswataroy867@gmail.com.
-I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume](https://shaswataroy867.wixsite.com/my-portfolio) for more details about work experience.

  ### 🛠 &nbsp;Tech Stack